hardin47/sicegar/paper/paper.md

 The red vertical line indicates the value of the parameter used for data generation.
 It should be noted that allowing $h_0$ to be freely estimated provides both more accurate parameter estimations — notably for $t_1$ — and better categorizations of the model (as "sigmoidal" rather than "ambiguous").
 Similar results occur when the package is run on simulated data with more noise, as well as on data simulated from the double-sigmoidal model.
+Our simulation does not prove that estimating $h_0$ freely is always preferable, but it does indicate that there are circumstances in which estimating $h_0$ is important for full approximation of the model.

 # Availability